jabrell/eutl_scraper/README.md

 ```

 ## Transaction data
 Transaction data are compiled from the transaction list as provided on the [EU Union Registry Page](https://ec.europa.eu/clima/eu-action/eu-emissions-trading-system-eu-ets/union-registry_en#tab-0-1).
 The data provided include the unit type transferred and account informations.
-However, they do no link the same account identifiers as provided by the account database.
+However, they do not link the same account identifiers as provided by the account database.
 To compile the data and link them to downloaded account data run:

 ```
 python main_transactions.py